-Adjunct Professor, Management Science
+Adjunct Research Professor, Management Science

 Laurel Austin is an Adjunct Research Professor in Management Science.
 Prior to joining Ivey she was a professor of Strategic Decision Making and Risk Management at the Copenhagen Business School in Denmark.
 In 2015 she won the Case Centres’ Outstanding New Case Writer award for her case USCD: A cancer cluster in the literature building?
 As a behavioral decision theorist, Laurel’s research focuses on the study of risk perceptions and decision making processes in situations that involve risk and uncertainty.
 Using both qualitative and quantitative research methods she models, elicits, and analyzes influences on decision making and related risk taking and risk mitigation behaviors.
 Her recent work has included study of medical professional and patient decision making related to preventive medicine, influences on safety decisions and behaviors in high risk occupations, retailer decision making, and consumer insurance decisions.
 Past work includes research on computer supported collaborative work, adolescent risky behaviors, and risk associated with hearing-impairment in truck drivers.